Let me start by saying that I like the Green Light card.

 He was not splitting his money into different categories like savings, spending, and giving.

 The emails sent out by Green Light with valuable tips and information weren’t being paid attention to.

 We did not have an issue with where he was spending his money, so we did not need to monitor and control his spending at different locations.

 Therefore, we were paying $5 per month for a product that I thought was very simple and should be free, so I set out to find an alternative to the Greenlight card.

 Finding an alternative to Greenlight turned out to be more difficult than I expected.

-While I use both of these and highly recommend them, they’re not the best for younger teens.
+While I use both of these and highly recommend them, I didn’t think they were the best for younger teens.

-I even thought that possibly I could set up a second cash app under my name and just let him use that card.
+Before that change, I thought that I could possibly set up a second cash app under my name and just let him use that card.
 I would send funds to it, and it would be his that he could use.